Speaker Parameter Basics for Tube Guitar Amps

 Speaker Cone Ribbing:

-Some speaker cone many cones have ridges know as ribs and others have rib-less smooth cones.
+Speaker cone many cones have ridges know as ribs and others have rib-less smooth cones.
 The more ribs the more detailed and brighter sounding a speaker will be.
 However more ribs means less speaker breakup.
+The shape and size of the ribs also affects the sound.
 Many late 40’s and early 50’s speaker were smooth cones (no ribs) which gave them a distinctive crunchy breakup.
-Many bass and hi-fi speakers also have smooth cones but are designed not to break up.
+Many bass and hi-fi speakers also have smooth cones but are designed not to break up but they tend have large magnets and voice coils.

 Speaker Magnet Size: